meodai/battery-saver/README.md

 set batterySavingScreensaver to "Computer Name" set batteryDrainingScreensaver to "Aerial"
 ```
-4. and open directory in terminal and run
+4. Open directory in terminal and run
   ```
   . install.sh
   ```